 The railroad right-of-ways are located approximately 30 feet both sides of the railroad tracks.
 These railroad right-of-ways serve at least two purposes: (1) act as a safety mechanism; and (2) act as a sound buffer zone to adjacent sites.

-Throughout the Study Area, the composition of the railroad right-of-way was considered to be in "fair" to "poor" condition.
-This area is utilized in several ways, including storage, warehousing and also a place for excessive debris to collect, including numerous abandoned cars.
+Throughout the Study Area, the composition of the railroad right-of-way was considered to be in "good" condition.
+These areas are utilized for storage of railroad materials, etc.